ositaadimma/html-css-capstone/README.md

 The project is public it was for learning purpose. should you need a copy of this project, you can go to my github account and clone or download the zipped folder to you local machine, unzip and view or copy the code.

+Note it has Fontawsome which needs to be loaded on a webserver.
+So you could install the live-server package in order to display the Fontawsome.

 ## Authors

 👤 **OSITAADIMMA PASCHAL**